 - R shares may be subscribed only by investors who are entitled, according to staff regulations of a Vontobel company, to hold shares in their respective account / deposit at Bank Vontobel AG, Zurich, according to employee terms or who have concluded a special agreement with a Vontobel company.
 It is therefore possible that these shares will be subscribed and held by persons who have access to non-public, material information in relation to the relevant SubFund.
 In order to prevent conflicts of interest, the Vontobel Group and associated companies have issued corresponding directives, compliance with which is constantly monitored; - S shares may be subscribed only by institutional investors in the sense of Art.
 174 par.
-2 lett. c) of the 2010 Law which have concluded a corresponding agreement with a company in the Vontobel Group (including the Management Company) and are accumulating (no distribution).
-Neither management fee nor performance fee are charged for the S Share Class.
-Fees, if any, are charged directly by the contracting company in the Vontobel Group to the investor under the aforementioned corresponding agreement. - U shares may be subscribed by any type of investor and are accumulating (no distribution).
+2 lett. c) of the 2010 Law which have concluded a corresponding agreement with a company in the Vontobel Group and are accumulating (no distribution).
+Neither management fee nor performance fee are charged for the S Share Class; - U shares may be subscribed by any type of investor and are accumulating (no distribution).
 Provisions governing issuance of fractions of shares are not applicable to U Shares.
 Converting U Shares into Shares of other Share Classes in the Fund is not permitted; - V shares are reserved exclusively for institutional investors in the sense of Art.
 174 par.
-2 lett. c) of the 2010 Law, who are a company in the Vontobel Group or have a cooperation agreement with a company of the Vontobel Group.
+2 lett. c) of the 2010 Law, who are a company in the Vontobel Group.
 V Shares are accumulating (no distribution) and do not grant any rebates or retrocessions to the investors: - X shares may be subscribed only by institutional investors in the sense of Art.
 174 par.
 2 lett. c) of the 2010 Law which invest at least 50 million in the currency of the Share Class per initial subscription and who have concluded a corresponding agreement with a company belonging to the Vontobel Group.
-X shares are accumulating (no distribution); - Y shares are reserved exclusively for institutional investors in the sense of Art.
-174 par.
-2 lett. c) of the 2010 Law which invest and hold at least 500 million in the currency of the Share Class.
-An investor is still considered eligible for this Share Class if the value of his holdings falls below the above minimum holding threshold due to market movements.
-Y Shares are accumulating (no distribution).
+X shares are accumulating (no distribution).